The TL;DR

 For Research and Analysis Teams

-- Compare product features, pricing, and reviews across platforms
+- Compare product features, pricing, and reviews across platforms without a manual spreadsheet

 For Development Teams